kricsleo/unplugin-sentry/README.md

   /**
    * If publish project,
    * means upload soucemap and record deploy info .etc.
-   * You might want to turn it on when deploying but not locally developing
+   * You might want to turn it on just during deploying but not locally developing
    * @default false
    */
   publish?: boolean